tadija/AERecord/README.md

 AERecord.saveContext() // save default context
 AERecord.saveContextAndWait() // save default context and wait for save to finish

-// turn managed objects into faults let objectIDS = ...
+// turn managed objects into faults (you don't need this often, but sometimes you do) let objectIDS = ...
-AERecord.refreshObjects(objectIDS: objectIDS, mergeChanges: true) // turn objects for given IDs into faults

-AERecord.refreshAllRegisteredObjects(mergeChanges: true) // turn all registered objects into faults
+AERecord.refreshObjects(objectIDS: objectIDS, mergeChanges: true) // turn objects for given IDs into faults AERecord.refreshAllRegisteredObjects(mergeChanges: true) // turn all registered objects into faults
 ```